mike-lischke/java2typescript/doc/features.md

 ## <a name="introduction">Introduction</a>

 Java and Typescript are in many aspects pretty similar, which makes a conversion relatively easy.
 However, there are also quite a few things that must be considered when using the converted Typescript code.
 Some require manual resolution and some language features are not available in Typescript.
-You didn't expect anything else, did you?

-There are a number of objects which exist in both languages (`String`, `Object` etc.), which may create conflicts when used directly.
-Instead you should always use a qualified form of a translated class, for example `java.lang.String` instead of just `String`.
-In fact this principle is used throughout the JRE emulation as well, even if a class imports another class from the same package, except for classes which are used to derive from, in which case the base class is directly imported to avoid the static initialisation order fiasco.
+An important aspect for the conversion is what runtime to use that provides the same API like what's available in the JRE.
+Such a runtime is the JREE ([Java Runtime Environment Emulation](https://github.com/mike-lischke/jree)), which has been developed as part of the java2typescript development.
+Some language aspects are only relevant to that runtime and discussed there, while others are purely conversion related and hence listed below.

 ## <a name="generics">Generics and Type Wildcards</a>

-Generic semantics in Java and TS are pretty much the same, with the exception of bounded type parameters and type wildcards.
+Generic syntax and semantics in Java and TypeScript are pretty much the same, with the exception of bounded type parameters and type wildcards.
 The concepts are sometimes handled a bit differently in converted code.
 Java knows these scenarios:

-- `compare<T>`: a straight forward type parameter, supported exactly like that in TS.
+- `compare<T>`: a straight forward type parameter, supported exactly like that in TypeScript.
-- `compare<U extends T>`: an upper bounded type parameter, supported exactly like that in TS.
+- `compare<U extends T>`: an upper bounded type parameter, supported exactly like that in TypeScript.
-- `compared<? extends T>`: an upper bounded type parameter with a wildcard, this corresponds to the first scenario in TS.
+- `compared<? extends T>`: an upper bounded type parameter with a wildcard, this corresponds to the first scenario in TypeScript.
-- `compare<? super T>`: a lower bounded type parameter with a wildcard, a concept not supported by TS (see also [this discussion](https://github.com/Microsoft/TypeScript/issues/14520)).
+- `compare<? super T>`: a lower bounded type parameter with a wildcard, a concept not supported by TypeScript (see also [this discussion](https://github.com/Microsoft/TypeScript/issues/14520)).
 Such an expression is converted to just `compare<T>`, which is not entirely correct and must be handled manually if required.
-- `const s: Set<?> = ...`: a wildcard capture,  which is converted to `const s: Set<unknown>`.
-The explicit type can be removed manually, if such a variable is initialized in the definition (its type is then automatically inferred).
+- `s: Set<?>`: a wildcard capture,  which is converted to `s: Set<unknown>`.

 ## <a name="interfaces">Interfaces</a>

 Java interfaces are more than interfaces in the original sense (API contracts), as they can have actual code, much like classes.
 As this is not supported in Typescript different paths are taken in the conversion process.
-Java interfaces without methods and initialized fields are converted directly to their TS interface equivalent.
+Java interfaces without methods and initialized fields are converted directly to their TypeScript interface equivalent.
 Otherwise they are implemented as abstract classes, which is an acceptable workaround.
-Especially, as TS interfaces can extend TS classes.
+Especially, as TypeScript interfaces can extend TypeScript classes.

+Together with the namespace, which is sometimes generated (see [Nested Classes and Interfaces](#nested-classes-and-interfaces)) this can lead to a file which contains an interface, a class and a namespace, all with the same name.

 ## <a name="modifiers">Modifiers and Access Levels</a>